akshayrkurup1992005-jpg/AI-Impact-on-Student-Performance/README.md

 | `final_score` | Final academic performance score |
 | `ai_dependency_score` | AI dependency score |

-These fields are used for analysis and dashboard development.
+These fields are used for data analysis and dashboard development.

 ---